-Support (classified) personnel shall be notified of impending dismissal by their immediate superiors at least two calendar weeks (14 days) in advance of an anticipated separation date.
+Support (classified) personnel will be notified of impending dismissal by their immediate supervisors at least two calendar weeks (14 days) in advance of an anticipated separation date.
 They may be subject to immediate dismissal for just cause.
-They may be suspended in the same manner as any other school board employee.
-Support (classified) personnel who are removed from employment for just cause by the superintendent shall be ineligible thereafter for employment in any school or duty station within the school system.
-The superintendent shall promulgate procedures for the discipline and dismissal of support (classified) personnel.
+They may be suspended in the same manner as any other School Board employee.
+Support (classified) personnel who are removed from employment for just cause by the Superintendent will be ineligible thereafter for employment in any school or duty station within the school system.
+The Superintendent will promulgate procedures for the discipline and dismissal of support (classified) personnel.

-If a current employee is suspended or dismissed because of information appearing on his/her criminal history record, the school board shall provide a copy of the information obtained from the central criminal records exchange to the employee.
-No support employee shall have his insurance benefits suspended or terminated because of such suspension in accordance with this policy.
+If a current employee is suspended or dismissed because of information appearing on his or her criminal history record, the School Board will provide a copy of the information obtained from the central criminal records exchange to the employee.

+No support employee will have his or her insurance benefits suspended or terminated because of such suspension.

-Support Staff/Classified Personnel: Discipline A Dismissal Regulation
+Support Staff/Classified Personnel: Discipline & Dismissal Regulation

-These rules have been developed as a guide in the proper performance of the duties of classified personnel to facilitate the best possible service to the Norfolk Public Schools system and its students.
+These rules have been developed as a guide in the proper performance of the duties of classified personnel in order to facilitate the best possible service to the Norfolk Public Schools system and its students.
 These rules apply to all classified personnel.
 All supervisors and administrators charged with discipline responsibilities of classified personnel will become familiar with these rules and with the administrative procedures for applying them.
 Discipline of classified personnel who work in a school is the administrative responsibility of the immediate supervisor and the principal.
 Discipline of classified personnel who work elsewhere is the administrative responsibility of the immediate supervisor and the director of the concerned department.
-The Chief Human Resources Officer and the appropriate Human Resources Generalist have advisory roles in discipline matters and should be consulted as needed.
+The Chief Human Resources Officerand the appropriate Human Resources Generalist have advisory roles in discipline matters and should be consulted as needed.